 This section introduces you to the pertinent calibration error terms and equations.
 It serves as an overview.
-A more detailed, step-by-step procedure for the calibration is presented in the succeeding Test Procedure for Calibrating the Test System section.
+A more detailed, step-bystep procedure for the calibration is presented in the succeeding Test Procedure for Calibrating the Test System section.

 The first step to measuring a DUT requires calibrating the test system using the calibration mixer standard.
-During the calibration, the S21 of the calibration mixer and test system is measured as a two-port device that yields (Equation A).
+During the calibration, the S21 of the calibration mixer and test system is measured as a two-port device that yields the following equation.